zzc0817/zzc0817.github.io/resume_full.md

 Address: 6th Floor, Tower B, Raycom InfoTech Park, No. 2 Kexueyuan South Road, Zhongguancun, Beijing, China\
 Job Title: **Software Engineer**\
 Duties:
-  * Develop, improve and maintain several offline access points for the Knowledge Graph.
+  * Develop, improve and maintain software and tools used for the Knowledge Graph.
-  * Livegraph - KG Snapshots and Dremelization pipelines.
-    Generates different views of the Knowledge Graph for offline access and human analysis.
+  * Maintain and improve the Livegraph export pipeline, which generates different views of the Knowledge Graph for offline access.
-    Powered several downstream pipelines, which are served in the Google Search.
-  * Livegraph KG-Batch.
-Audited interface for accessing restricted data in the Knowledge Graph.

 Technical Skills
 ----------------